marscoin/marscoin/doc/quantum-migration-wallet-tooling-v1.md

 This RPC is intended as a stable contract for monitoring integrations and operator playbooks before migration transactions are implemented.

+## RPC: estimatequantummigration

+Current scaffold behavior:

+- Inspects wallet UTXOs in read-only mode.
+- Classifies outputs into `eligible`, `pending_or_unsafe`, and `locked` groups.
+- Produces rough transaction/vsize and fee estimates (`low`, `medium`, `high`).
+- Returns warnings for operator attention (for example no eligible UTXOs).

+This endpoint is a dry-run planner and does not create migration transactions.

 ## Non-goals (v1)

 - No creation of migration transactions